glowen18/WDI_P2_FamBook/README.md

 * The user will have CRUD functionality for it's user, boards and stories.

-* On the user's content page will be a summary of the user with links to different stories.
+* On the user's Board page will be a table listing the user's Boards and Stories.

-* Each story will have photos, videos and a place for a user to comment and/or connect with that family member.

 ### Technologies Used